 By September 27, 2025, two new site branches, eraseandbecome.com/0071 and seektomorrowwithin.com/901830281791182919, were traced, eventually pointing to the ancient text Physiologus, specifically page 71 which discusses ants.
 A new SoundCloud release added Greek words into the puzzle code.
 At this point, only one file remained undiscovered.
 As of 28 September, participants were greeted with the message, “WOULD YOU LIKE TO REQUEST A Y / Thank you for your response.
 The team will send out a password reminder shortly…”

-The design and care that has gone into this ARG suggests that Frictional Games is using it to lead fans toward hints about its next big project.
+The effort and care that has gone into this ARG strongly indicates that Frictional Games is using it to lead fans toward hints about its next big project.
 As of writing, fans are very close to solving it, as the final piece of the puzzle seems just out of reach.